zahra-teb/ML-Projects/Vehicle Insurance Claim Fraud Detection/README.md

-Classification via various models and EDA on the data set.
+EDA on the data set and classification via various models.